na-na-hi/renget/archive/smgenskins.md

  - Jing Wei
    - Jing Wei's 1 and 3 offer her relatively important-to-her-gameplay self-buffs.
 These are more / less visible on certain skins, with Phoenix Fire Jing Wei offering the most in terms of helpful / readable effects.
    - On her Pool Party skin, the VFX for her 2 / Empowered Shots are greatly altered, instead firing a cluster of water balloons rather than one projectile.
 Since these clusters are completely random, it can completely obscure one half of the shot, based on RNG.
+This is banned at the SPL level.
    - Despite these, Jing Wei's most Skin Advantage comes in the form of her Paintballer skin.
-With near-silent Basic Attack effects, a delayed startup and thin VFX on her 1 / Upward Gust, and an Ult with no indicator for where it's edges are; this one is to the point that it's also banned in SPL play.
+With near-silent Basic Attack effects, a delayed startup + thin VFX on her 1 / Upward Gust, and an Ult with no indicator for where it's edges are; this one is to the point that it's also banned in SPL play.

  - Jormungandr
    - While firing his Basic-breath, Jormungandr's side-fins spread out *(making it hard to see)*, and in general his huge model can obscure what he's attempting to look at.
 As such, depending on the skin he uses, he can see (much) more or less.
        - Thinner Model / Notable Advantage
 			 - Splyce
 			 - Goose Chase
+       - Middle-of-the-Pack
+			 - World Kitty
+			 - Default / Recolours
+			 - Living Alloy
+			 - Plushie
        - Larger Model / Notable Disdvantage
 			 - The Mighty Storm
 			 - Malworm
+			 - Nidhoggr
 			 - Ragnarok

-   - For SPLshitter play, the fact that Malworm has transparent segments and a slight fade on the breath's boundary is enough to net it a skin-ban based on silhouetting alone. *Obviously, Jormugandr travelling around the map moving sideways to the direction he knows his enemies are going to be looking at him to is enough to give him a huge advange ~~lmfao fucking whiners~~.*
+   - For SPLshitter play, the fact that Malworm has transparent segments and a slight fade on the breath's boundary is enough to net it a skin-ban based on silhouetting alone. *Obviously, Jormugandr traveling around the map moving sideways to the direction he knows his enemies are going to be looking at him to is enough to give him a huge advantage ~~lmfao fucking whiners~~.*

  - Kali
    - \

  - Khepri
-   - Hug Bug / Ladybug Khepri
+   - Hug Bug / Ladybug Khepri is banned at an SPL level.
+No idea why.

  - King Arthur
    -  Many King Arthur Skins (including Default) will have his greatsword glow according to how much Ult charge he has stored.
 Whether your prefer seeing this yourself to gauge when you can use it, or think the enemy seeing this is a downside, is up to you.